 - clearly identifying how a change in behaviour or symptoms will be measured

 - controlling other possible causes of change in the behaviour – for example, changing only one thing at a time, having a control group, or testing in a way that can’t be influenced by opinions or beliefs

 - repeating the test to see whether the same results are found, preferably by other researchers.

 When it’s done well, this means that the test is fair and the test results are reliable.

 Certain things don’t count as a test.
 These include:

 - personal testimonies, even those from other parents

-- the word of an ‘authority figure’ – professionals can give conflicting advice about a treatment
+- the word of an ‘authority figure’ – professionals can give conflicting advice about interventions

 - the collective opinion of a particular group of professionals.

 About research and publication

 Once researchers do a study to test an intervention, they might write a paper about the study and its results and submit the paper for publication in a journal.